Arrangements and fees

 Treatment rates and "No show"

-The rates for the treatments are based on the standard amounts set by the NZa.
-For Generalistic Basic GGZ (GB-GGZ) you will find the rates here.
-For Specialised GGZ (S-GGZ) see here.
-A DBC will be concluded upon termination of treatment or after one year at the latest.
-The invoice is sent directly to you as a client; you can submit the bill to your insurer.
+The rates for the treatments are based on the standard amounts set by the Dutch healthcare authority.
+You can find what the government rates are here.
+The invoice is sent directly to you as a client each month; you can submit the bill to your insurer.

 You will be given the opportunity to pay when you have received the reimbursement from the insurer.
 If your insurance does not reimburse the full NZa rate, a payment arrangement will be made prior to the treatment.
 The expected personal contribution to the treatment will be charged to you per session, in the form of a monthly advance invoice (maximum €55 per session, depending on your insurance conditions).
 This is to prevent you from being faced with high costs afterwards.